 The chief will find potentially life-saving advice in Chapter Fourteen.
 This section of the book offers common sense guidelines for staying emotionally, mentally and physically healthy in what could otherwise be a killing job.
-Finally, Chapter Fifteen attempts to help the chief decide for himself when it is time to leave the position and perhaps the profession.
+Chapter Fifteen is intended to help the law enforcement leader guide his or her department safely through a modern-day fog of anti-police rhetoric.
+Finally, Chapter Sixteen attempts to help the chief decide for himself when it is time to leave the position and perhaps the profession.
 It also reminds him that there is life-and the potential for a very good life-after being the boss.
 A couple of final notes: the text regularly refers to the chief in the male gender.
 This is for ease of reading only, as women have long since proven themselves equal to their male counterparts as effective leaders.
 Also, on occasion the reader will encounter repetition of points made previously in the text.
 This is not accidental; some key principles apply in more than one area of discussion and merit the emphasis of repetition.
 They are that important.